 The Library offers computers equipped with Internet access and Microsoft Office software (Word, Excel, PowerPoint and Publisher).
 Please read our Internet Use Policy.

-- The 1-hour computers on the 3rd floor are bookable
+- The one-hour computers on the third floor are bookable

 - The express 15-minute computers near the main entrance are available any time

-- The children’s computers have a web content filter, and must be booked at the Children's Desk
+- The children’s computers have a web content filter, and must be booked at the children's info desk

 Booking a computer

 If no one is using a public computer you may simply log in to it without booking, but it may not be available for an entire hour if another user has already booked it for a set time.
 When you log in, the computer will tell you how much time you will have.

 The best way to ensure you get your full hour on a computer is to make a reservation.
 To book an adult computer, go to one of the three print/booking stations (where you can also print and pay fines).
 On the the first floor, it is located near the self-checkout stations.
 On the second and third floors, you can find them near the printers.